-https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-generaldata-protection-regulation-gdpr/accountability-and-governance/data-protectionimpact-assessments/
+$\frac{https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/accountability-and-governance/data-protection-impact-assessments-dpias/do-we-need-to-consult-the-ico/$

 If we have carried out a DPIA that identifies a high risk, with processing on a large scale, and we cannot take any measures to reduce this risk, we need to consult the ICO.
 We cannot go ahead with the processing until we have consulted the ICO & they have responded.
 Please note, The Corner Surgery is a small practice, with ~4000 Data Subjects and ~15 staff, so most processing will not be on a large scale.